 Guest Writer: Rashed is the PPC Director a UK based PPC agency called Pepper PPC Agency.
 Rashed started off doing SEO for two years and then moved to PPC marketing.
 He has been working in PPC marketing for over six years and is passionate about all things digital marketing.

-Author: Ravi Verma
+Created by Ravi Verma (+91-8076180923)

 Leave a Reply